 Minn.
 Stat.
 Section MISCELLANEOUS PROVISIONS Yes No Workpaper Reference F. Public Purpose (Applies to all political subdivisions.)
 Ops.
 Atty.
-Gen. 442a-17, 1.
-Did the entity refrain from donating money to people, nonprofit organizations, and charities unless allowed by specific authority?
+Gen. 442a-17, Did the entity refrain from donating money to people, nonprofit organizations, and charities unless allowed by specific authority?
 Jan.
 17, 1938; 59a-22, 2.
 Did the entity refrain from paying for Christmas parties and other employee social events?
 Nov.
 23, 1966; 270-D, Aug.
 12, 1977; 174E, March 24, 1970 3.
 Did the entity refrain from paying retroactive bonuses or pay increases unless the bonus or pay increase was paid under a pre-existing agreement or pursuant to collective bargaining? § 471.661 G. Out-of-State Travel Policy (Applies to each city, county, school district, regional agency, or other political subdivision, except a town.)
 Does the unit of government have on record a policy that controls travel outside the state of Minnesota for the applicable elected officials of the relevant unit of government?
 2. Was the policy initially approved and were subsequent changes, if any, approved by a recorded vote?
 3. Does the policy specify: a. when travel outside the state is appropriate; b. applicable expense limits; and c. procedures for approval of the travel?
-4. Is the policy available for public inspection upon request? § 471.6175 H. If a trust for Other Post-Employment Benefits (OPEB) was created pursuant to Minn.
+4. Is the policy available for public inspection upon request? § 471.6175 Н. If a trust for Other Post-Employment Benefits (OPEB) was created pursuant to Minn.
 Stat.
 Section 471.6175, did the trust administrator report, no later than October 25th, to the State Auditor's Office the investment return information required by Minn.
 Stat.
 Section 471.6175, subd.
 4?
 Part II.
-Audit Conclusion The auditor m st state a conclusionbased on this questionnaire and any other audit procedures performed- -wheth er the o client has complied with the legal provisions reviewed relating to political subdivision miscellaneous provisions.
-Conclusion: Conclusion:
+Audit Conclusion te a conclusionbased on this questionnaire and any other audit procedures performed gal provisions reviewed relating to political subdivision miscellaneous provisions. wheth er the client has Conclusion: